 - Make a medical home.
 Try to establish a long-term relationship with a pediatrician or family doctor who can:

 - get to know your family

-- provide well care and most of the sick care your child might need
+- provide well care and most of the sick care your kids might need

 - keep complete medical records of things like immunizations and growth